saathvikpd/PowerOutageCausePrediction/README.md

 This project focuses on analyzing power outage data to uncover patterns and insights using data science techniques.

-Authors: Saathvik Dirisala & Saarth Shah
+👥 Contributors: Saathvik Dirisala & Saarth Shah

 ---